framps/raspiBackup/README.md

 # raspiBackup - Backup and restore your running Raspberries

+For a high level summary visit [this page](https://raspibackup.linux-tips-and-tricks.de/en/home/).

 * Primary features
   * Unattended full or incremental system backup with no shutdown of the system.
   * Backup types